-This page provides introductory notes about the units listed on New Zealand's Vietnam veterans roll (The Vietnam List).
+This page provides introductory notes about the units listed on The Vietnam List.
 Click on the unit names below for more information.
 Contributions from ex-members of these units are welcomed for this introduction.
-Please email your views about what should be recorded here to email@example.com.
+Please email your views about what should be recorded here to firstname.lastname@example.org.

 When 161 Bty was first deployed to Vietnam on 1 June 1965 under command of the Battery Commander (BC) Major Don Kenning, it was attached to 173rd Airborne Brigade at Bien Hoa.
 This Battery earned the right to wear the US Presidential Unit Citation awarded to 173rd Airborne Brigade.
 Members of the ‘Kenning Battery" have the right to wear the citation for life.
 Subsequent members of 161 Bty are entitled to wear the Citation ONLY as a dress embellishment while posted to the Unit.
 Many 161 Bty veterans ignore this rule.